Jokic’s triple-double leads Nuggets to 128-97 rout of Bucks

+MILWAUKEE (AP) — Nikola Jokic reached a career milestone and helped the Denver Nuggets snap the Milwaukee Bucks’ five-game winning streak in emphatic fashion.

-MILWAUKEE (AP) — Nikola Jokic had 37 points, 11 assists and 10 rebounds for his ninth triple-double of the season and 50th of his career, and the Denver Nuggets trounced Milwaukee 128-97 on Tuesday to snap the Bucks’ five-game winning streak.
+Jokic had 37 points, 11 assists and 10 rebounds for his 50th career triple-double and the Nuggets trounced the Bucks 128-97 on Tuesday.
+Jokic has nine triple-doubles this season.

+The only other NBA player to collect at least 50 triple-doubles while primarily playing center was Wilt Chamberlain.

+“It just speaks to his greatness.,” Nuggets coach Michael Malone said.
+“The guy doesn’t get fatigued.
+He doesn’t get tired.
+When he was out of the game, he was in the huddles, he’s on the bench imploring his teammates to rebound and play defense and move the ball.
+When your best player is doing that, that really sends a message.”

 Jamal Murray added 24 points as the Nuggets earned their third straight victory and showed no signs of wear one night after winning 118-112 at Chicago.

 Denver handed Milwaukee its most lopsided loss of the year and shot 55.8%, the highest field-goal percentage by any Bucks opponent this season.

+“It’s definitely up there for best win of the year,” Malone said.

-Giannis Antetokoumpo had 27 points and eight rebounds for Milwaukee as the Bucks finished an eight-game homestand in which they went 5-3.
+Giannis Antetokounmpo had 27 points and eight rebounds for Milwaukee as the Bucks finished an eight-game homestand in which they went 5-3.
 Khris Middleton added 20 points.

+The Bucks were held below 100 points for just the third time this season.
+Their 97 total points were one off their season low as they struggled early.

+“We just were not good against the zone,” Bucks coach Mike Budenholzer said.
+“We’ve got to do everything better.”

 Antetokounmpo had his string of four straight games with at least 35 points end.
 The reigning two-time MVP was one off the team record owned by Kareem Abdul-Jabbar, who scored at least 35 points in five straight games on two separate occasions during the 1972-73 season.